mojofunk/alta-doc/LIBMOJO-TODO.md

 All methods are sync unless a "async" suffix is appended to the function/method name

-change samplerate_t type do double
+change samplerate_t type to double

 define monotonic_time_t?

 move filesystem/* to system/* ?

-Add mojo::initialize/terminate
+Add mojo::debug::init/deinit? issue with static initialization order and MOJO_DEBUG_DOMAIN macro

 Add alias for mojo::path to boost::filesystem::path?

 move mojo/core/audio/types.hpp to mojo/audio/types.hpp

-move setting debugging domain from MOJO_DEBUG into mojo::init

 std::thread type on mingw-w64 with gcc uses pthread/winpthread lib.
 Is this an issue?